Ranhiru/url-redirector/README.md

 # The URL is too long!
 What's the point in that!?

 Yep.
-I understand! :) Ideally this should be hoested with a really short domain name but I'm just too lazy and this is just trying out serverless
+I understand! :) Ideally this should be hosted with a really short domain name but I'm just too lazy and this is just trying out serverless

 # What can be improved ?